mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

 ---
-title: MNE-CPP with QtWasm
+title: WebAssembly Build Guide
 parent: Develop
 nav_order: 3
 ---
-# MNE-CPP with QtWasm
+# WebAssembly Build Guide

 This tutorial will show you how to build a Wasm (WebAssembly) version of MNE-CPP.
 In order to build a Wasm version we need to do three things: